Sample FAQ: Nipple compression pain

 Why do my nipples look squashed after breastfeeding?

-When babies suck on a nipple, they use suction to hold it in place, and squeeze it against the top of the mouth.
-Softer nipples may not be able to resist the pressure and change from having a cylinder shape with a flat nipple face, to having a tent or lipstick shape with a pinched nipple face.
-This is called nipple compression and the resulting pain is nipple compression pain.
+When babies suck on a nipple, they use suction to hold it in place and squeeze it against the top of the mouth.
+Softer nipples can’t resist the pressure and change from having a cylinder shape to having a more pointed shape.
+In the process, the nipple is folded into a line.
+After breastfeeding, it looks like a tent or the pointed end of a lipstick.
+The resulting pain is called nipple compression pain.
 The pain is sharp as the baby latches, may decrease after a few minutes, or be sharp with each suck toward the end of the feeding.
 Nipple compression pain starts with the first feed after birth and increases with each feed.
 It is at its worst between days 3 and 5 and settles during the first two to six weeks after birth.
 Mothers who have this pain are more prone to nipple damage and to nipple vasospasm, a contraction of the blood vessels.

-When babies latch onto the breast, they take the nipple deep into their mouths and hold it there with suction.
-When they suck, they raise and lower the tongue, squeezing the nipple and nipple root against the top of the mouth.
+When babies latch onto the breast, they take the nipple deep into their mouth and hold it there with suction.
+When they suck, they raise and lower the tongue, squeezing the nipple and the part of the breast just behind the nipple (the nipple root) against the top of the mouth.

 2) How nipple compression develops